Configure Connectors With the Admin UI

 /path/to/openidm/connectors directory.
 You can have more than one connector configuration for a specific connector type.
 For example, you might use the LDAP connector to set up two connector configurations—one to an Active Directory server and one to a ForgeRock Directory Services (DS) instance.

 The Connector Types listed here do not include all supported connectors.
 The scripted connectors (such as scripted Groovy, scripted REST, scripted SQL, and PowerShell) are not available in the list of connector types.
 In general, the scripted connectors require extensive custom configuration changes, and a single HTML template to cover all possible permutations is not feasible.
-To add a scripted connector configuration, copy one of the example provisioner files in
+To add a scripted connector configuration, configure the connector over REST or copy one of the example provisioner files in

 /path/to/openidm/samples/example-configurations/provisioners into your project's

 conf directory and edit the configuration directly in the provisioner file.

 Additional connectors are available from the ForgeRock BackStage download site site.
 For connectors that are not bundled with IDM, the UI displays a generic template, based on the schema provided by the connector.

 The tabs on the connector configuration screens correspond to the objects and properties described in the remaining sections of this chapter.

 When a connector configuration is complete, and IDM is able to establish the connection to the remote resource, the Data tab displays the objects in that remote resource.
 For example, the following image shows the contents of a connected LDAP resource: